MaxVanHoucke/JsonMax/README.md

 ```

 ## Element
-Every possible Json value (string, int, float, Json Object and Json Array) can be stored as an instance of type Element.
+Every possible Json value can be stored as an Element
-Examples:

 ```cpp
 Element str = "JsonMax";